 Replace Yelling with Humor – Oh you left your shoes in the middle of the room?
 I’m not sure if they can walk themselves to your closet!
 Smile and say in a joking manner as to not give off a sarcastic vibe.
 This way you get your point across without actually having to make a request.

 Pause and Take a Breath – When a situation arises and your natural instinct is telling you to yell – stop and take a breath.
 This sounds simple and it is.
 It is also super effective.
 Breathing before reacting slows down your thinking and helps you react more rationally.
 Think about: what did I learn, what is the right way to react to this situation?
 When you think instead of reacting from emotion, the message is usually much more effective.

-Isaac Setton LMHC, CASAC is a licensed mental health counselor who has worked in various community organizations throughout his career.
-He currently works in Magen David Yeshivah High School as a guidance counselor and Project SAFE teacher.
-He also focuses on his private practice Flow Therapy NYC counseling children, adolescents, and young adults struggling with various mental health issues.
-For help or more information, Isaac can be reached via phone: 917-676-6110 or email: Flowtherapynyc@gmail.com.
+Isaac Setton LMHC, CASAC is a licensed mental health counselor who has worked at the SBH Counseling Center and The SAFE Foundation as a mental health counselor and substance abuse counselor.
+He works in Magen David Yeshivah High School as a guidance counselor and Project SAFE teacher.
+He also focuses on his private practice Flow Therapy NYC counseling children, adolescents, and young adults struggling with mental health issues.
+For help or more information, Isaac can be reached at: 917-676-6110 or email: Flowtherapynyc@gmail.com.